Hammarby Fotboll: Supporters

 The club's nickname is "Bajen" ([ˈbǎjɛn]).
 A fan of Hammarby is referred to as a bajare or a hammarbyare.

 Hammarby has historically been regarded as a club with a mainly working-class fan base, due to its connection with the formerly working-class (but today gentrified) Södermalm district of Stockholm.
 Nowadays the club attracts fans from all parts of society.
 According to a 2016 poll, a large part of the club's fan base tends to support left-wing politics compared to those of their local rivals AIK and Djurgården.

 Hammarby has strong ties to Söderort, the southern part of Stockholm urban area.
 A 2012 poll showed that Hammarby was the most popular club in Söderort; 40 percent of the area's residents who had a favourite club chose Hammarby.

 Hammarby's training ground, Årsta Idrottsplats, is located in the district of Johanneshov, while some of the older youth teams still play at Hammarby IP in Södermalm.

 Rivalries

 The club's main rivals are Djurgårdens IF and AIK, also from the Stockholm urban area.
-Hammarby and Djurgården have been tenants at the same arena, Tele2 Arena, since 2013.
+Hammarby and Djurgården have been tenants at the same arena, 3Arena, since 2013.